-In my research, I interview the oldest Americans about their advice for living (which led to 30 Lessons for Living: Tried and True Advice from the Wisest Americans).
-My research team is now asking hundreds of people married for 40, 50, 60 and more years about “trade secrets” for love and marriage.
-Here are ten tips to ponder this Valentine’s Day.
-(These tips were adapted by the Washington post for a very cool slide show – you can view it here.)
+In the Legacy Project, we interviewed the oldest Americans about their advice for living (which led to 30 Lessons for Living: Tried and True Advice from the Wisest Americans).
+We’re now asking hundreds of people married for 40, 50, 60 and more years about “trade secrets” for love and marriage.
+Here are ten tips to consider this Valentine’s Day.

 1. Choose carefully.
 Marriage is perhaps the biggest decision any of us make.
 The elder view: many people are simply not careful enough.
 Don’t fall or drift into marriage without waiting until you know one another and you understand your reasons for getting married.
 Avoid making a commitment based on passion, panic at being left single, or inertia.

 2. Keep an eye out for anger.
 The elders had trouble saying exactly what you should look for in a possible mate, but they are crystal clear on what to avoid: Someone with bursts of unreasonable and disproportionate anger, even if it’s not directed toward you.
 Many elders whose relationships failed say that they ignored a partner’s uncontrollable anger toward others, only to find it directed toward them later on.

 3. Friendship is as important as romantic love.
 Most of the elders recommend that you marry someone who is also your good friend, who you enjoy being with.
 As one elder put it: “Your mate should be that kid you would have most wanted to play with on the playground in grade school!”

 4. Don’t keep score.
 Marriage is a give and take proposition and sometimes circumstances will call for one partner to give more than the other.
 Happy couples don’t expect the give and take to balance out every day (or month, or year), but understand that at times you may be giving 90% and receiving 10% back, and other times your partner is in that role.